Seward Salmon Derby Rules

 Various daily prizes are offered for men, women and youth.
 Daily prizes are awarded based on weight or randomly, depending on the conditions associated with the specific prize.
 Each fish entered increases a participant’s chances to win the daily random drawing, which is drawn from the weigh-in tickets turned in each day.

-SIDE BETS
+SIDE POTS

-Side bets are a way to increase your winnings for catching a big silver salmon! *New this year: You can enter as many side betting pools as you wish.* Each angler's largest fish will count towards the side pots, meaning angler's will only have one fish in each side pot (i.e. you can't win first and second place in a side pot).
-Each participant may buy into any of the pools and are betting that you will catch the biggest silver out of every other derby participant entered in that pool.
-The Chamber will take 20% of the money pool to cover derby costs and the remainder of each pool with be split between the top three heaviest fish, with first, second and third taking 50%, 30%, and 20% respectively.
-Participants may also enter a raffle for the chance to win Alaska Airlines tickets that will be randomly drawn and not dependent on fish weight.
+Side pots are a way to increase your winnings for catching a big silver salmon!
+You can enter any of the 6 side betting pools for $10, $25, $50, $100, $150, or $250.
+Each participant is betting that they will catch the heaviest silver out of every other derby participant entered in that pool.
+Each angler’s largest fish will count towards the side pots, meaning angler’s will only have one fish in each side pot (i.e. you can’t win first and second place in a side pot).
+The Chamber will take 20% of the money pool to cover derby costs and the remainder of each pool will be split between the top three heaviest fish, with first, second and third taking 50%, 30%, and 20% respectively.
+Registrants must enter their Side Pot bet at time of registration OR until midnight August 9th if registered prior to the Derby start.
+All participants in the side bet pools must also be registered for the Seward Silver Salmon Derby.
+Must be 18 years of age or older to participate in side bets.

 For this category, both non-anglers and anglers are allowed to bet in this pool.
 Not fishing but want to place a bet for this category?
-Simply register online and click "Guess the weight for the biggest fish $5" and checkout.
-Note: This is the only betting pool non-anglers are allowed to participate in.
-The other 6 pools are only open for registered anglers.
+Simply register online and click “Guess the weight for the biggest fish $5” and checkout.
+Winner of this side bet will win 80% of the pot, while the Seward Chamber of Commerce will collect 20% of the funds.
+You must be 18 years of age or older to participate.

-WAIVER OF LIABILITY
+• WAIVER OF LIABILITY

-The purchase of a derby ticket constitutes a waiver of liability absolving the Seward Chamber of Commerce, its officers, directors, staff, and sponsors of any and all damages or liability, which may occur after entering the derby.
+Registering for the Seward Silver Salmon Derby constitutes a waiver of liability absolving the Seward Chamber of Commerce, its officers, directors, staff, and sponsors of any and all damages or liability, which may occur after entering the derby.
 Contact the Seward Chamber of Commerce for more information at 907-224-8051.